Own a piece of the first Airbus A380 to be retired

 Courtesy Aviationtag

-Aviationtag has been upcycling scrapped planes since 2006, turning everything from commercial craft like the Boeing 747 to military planes such as the DC-3 "candy bomber" into collector's items.
+Aviationtag has been upcycling aviation materials since 2006, and has turned everything from commercial craft like the Boeing 747 to military planes such as the DC-3 "candy bomber" into collector's items.

 However, the company's vice president, Tobias Richter, tells CNN Travel that working on this A380 was particularly special.